etelford/phpdotenv-include-extension/README.md

 -----------

 1. The path of an include is always **relative to your root `.env` file**.
-1. You declare that a variable points to an include file using the `.INCLUDE` keyword.
-If you wish to override this you can with the third argument when you create the `Dotenv` class: `$dotenv = new Etelford\Dotenv(__DIR__, '.env', 'PATH');`
+1. You declare that a variable points to an include file using the `_INCLUDE` keyword.
+If you wish to override this you can with the third argument when you create the `Dotenv` class: `$dotenv = new Etelford\Dotenv(__DIR__, '.env', 'PATH');` Note that the `_` should not be provided if you use this customization.

 Caveat
 ------